kstenerud/concise-encoding/cbe-specification.md

 ### Bytes

-An array of octets with no specification as to how they should be interpreted.
-This data type should only be used as a last resort if the other data types are unable to represent the data you need.
-To reduce cross-platform confusion, multibyte data types stored within the binary blob should be represented in little endian byte order whenever possible.
+An array of octets representing an arbitrary series of bytes, with no specification as to how they should be interpreted.
+This type would typically be used to represent arbitrary file contents, memory dumps, uninterpreted data sequences, etc.

 Examples:

     [91 0a 01 02 03 04 05] = byte array {0x01, 0x02, 0x03, 0x04, 0x05}

+### Custom

+An array of octets representing a user-defined custom data type.
+The internal encoding and interpretation of the octets is implementation defined, and must be understood by both sending and receiving parties.
+To reduce cross-platform confusion, multibyte data types should be represented in little endian byte order whenever possible.

+    [93 09 04 ff 91 aa 2e] = custom data type made up of the octets {0x04, 0xff, 0x91, 0xaa, 0x2e}